gregvogl/MaterialRequest/README.md

 ## Implementation Details

 ### Software Components
-* Sage (CSU library catalog, Innovative Millennium, WebPAC Pro, to be replaced by Alma in 2016-7)
+* Sage (CSU library catalog) - Innovative Millennium, WebPAC Pro, Z39.50, to be replaced by Alma in 2016-7
-* Prospector (regional library catalog)
+* Prospector (Colorado/regional library catalog) - Innovative Millennium, WebPAC Pro, Encore
-* Discovery (Web-scale discovery tool, customized VuFind beta (0.8, 2009), running Solr 1.4, Java 1.6, PHP, to be replaced by Primo in 2016-7)
+* Discovery (CSU Web-scale discovery tool) - VuFind beta (0.8, 2009), Solr 1.4, Java 1.6, PHP, to be replaced by Primo in 2016-7
-* SQL server databases (accessed using Linq to SQL): CSU eID database with Person table, and Request database with Request table
+* WebAuth - ASP.NET C# application/library for login via CSU eID, to be replaced by Shibboleth in 2016
-* WebAuth (ASP.NET C# application and library for CSU login via eID, to be replaced by Shibboleth in 2016)
+* SQL server databases - CSU eID database with Person table, Request database/table, accessed via Linq to SQL
-* Material Purchase Request Form (ASP.NET C# application created in 2011)
+* Material Purchase Request Form - ASP.NET C# application, created in 2011

 ### Catalog Integration
 * In the MARC record of each DDA book, the 856u field contains the request URL http://librequest.colostate.edu.